The Role of Schools in Emergency Preparedness: What Parents Should Know

 The Future of School Safety and Emergency Preparedness

-Emergency preparedness in schools is constantly evolving, withnew technology and best practices helping to make schools safer for everyone.
-From improved communication systems to more sophisticated drills, schools are continually refining their safety protocols.
+Emergency preparedness in schools is constantly evolving, with new technology and best practices helping to make schools safer for everyone.
+From an improved fire protection to communication systems and to more sophisticated drills, schools are continually refining their safety protocols.

 Technology plays a significant role in these advancements.
 Schools are increasingly using apps and other communication platforms so that parents are kept in the loop during emergencies.
 These platforms allow for real-time updates, reducing the confusion and delays that can occur during crises.